Skip to content

 Twelve colors, no two crests alike.

 Up close, the satin stitch catches the light differently than the tatami fill beneath it — the bird raised, the flower laid flat as a frame.
 There is no print to crack, no transfer to peel.
 Just thread, anchored to last as long as the cloth it sits on.
-This is Georgia’s brown thrasher and Cherokee rose; the same hand makes all fifty.
+This is Georgia’s brown thrasher and Cherokee rose; the same hand draws every state’s bird and flower.

 IV